AdvancedPhotonSource/cohere/docs/source/config_disp.rst

 ===========
 config_disp
 ===========
 | The "config_disp" file defines parameters needed to process visualization of the reconstructed image.
+Through the configuration user can obtain various images viewable with Paraview.
+The reconstructed object, called image is processed for visualization by default.
+After running beamline_visualizaion.py script user will have image.vts file that contains image as amplitudes and phases (or real and imagnary if configured complex_mode = "ReIm"), support, and optionally unwrapped phases.
+User can add interpolation to the processing by configuring interpolation_mode.
+This option will create vts file containing interpolated image.
+Another optional return is reciprocal space visualization, i.e. phasing data and inverse fourier of that data.
+User can request it by setting write_recip = True.
+To view resolution in direct and reciprocal space user can set determine_resolution = "deconv".
+This will produce vts file containing resolution.
+If the interpolation is set, the resolution results are automatically saved.

 Parameters
 ==========